cabforum/cabforum.org/content/posts/2020/2020-02-01-ballot-sc25-define-new-http-domain-validation-methods-v2.md

 Under Bylaw 2.3(g), “a ballot result will be considered valid only when more than half of the number of currently active Members has participated”.
 Votes to abstain are counted in determining a quorum.
 Half of currently active Members as of the start of voting was **10**, so quorum was **11** votes – quorum was met.”

-## Ballot SC25: Define New HTTP Domain Validation Methods v2 {.wp-block-heading}
+## Ballot SC25: Define New HTTP Domain Validation Methods v2

 **Purpose of Ballot:**